elugens/hello-javascript/docs/bonus-javascript-design-patterns/creational-design-pattern/builder-pattern.md

 ---
-title: Builder - Design Pattern
+title: Builder Design Pattern
-description: Builder is a creational design pattern that lets you construct complex objects step by step.
-The pattern allows you to produce different types and representations of an object using the same construction code.
+description: It lets you build complex objects step by step.
+The pattern allows you to produce different object types and representations using the same builder code.
 sidebar_position: 3
 sidebar_label: Builder
 ---